googleapis/google-cloud-java/README.md

 #### Creating a table
-With BigQuery you can create different types of tables: normal tables with an associated schema, external tables backed by data stored on [Google Cloud Storage][cloud-storage] and view tables that are created from a BigQuery SQL query.
+With BigQuery you can create different types of tables: normal tables with an associated schema, external tables backed by data stored on [Google Cloud Storage](https://cloud.google.com/storage/) and view tables that are created from a BigQuery SQL query.
 In this code snippet we show how to create a normal table with only one string field.
 Add the following imports at the top of your file: